tier4/awkernel/mdbook/src/internal/scheduler.md

 }
 ```

-The `SleepingTasks` struct has the following functions.
+`SleepingTasks` struct has the following functions.

 |  function             | description |
 |-----------------------|-------------|